sarthak31206-prog/Karush-Kuhn-Tucker/README.md

 # Karush-Kuhn-Tucker
-AN implementation of the Karush Kuhn Tucker method
+An implementation of the Karush Kuhn Tucker method